Rairye/mnl-punct-norm/README.md

 This function replaces all punctuation marks in a string with either a half-width space (default) or a user-specified string.

 Required argument -> input_str
-input_str is the string in which punctuation marks are to be replaced. input_str must be specified as a str type.
+input_str is the string in which punctuation marks are to be replaced. input_str must be passed as a str type.

 Optional arguments -> input_skips, replacement
 input_skips is a string containing a sequence of punctuation marks that are not to be replaced with the replacement string.